 Senator helped secure a priority window for tribes in Arizona to apply for broadband licenses

-“Increasing access to broadband improves tribal and rural communities’ access to health care, education, and jobs and helps close Arizona’s digital divide,” said Sinema.
+“Increasing access to high-speed broadband improves tribal and rural communities’ access to health care, education, and jobs.
+I applaud the FCC’s announcement, and I’ll continue working to close Arizona’s digital divide,” said Sinema.

-Following Sinema’s letters to the FCC in June and October, the FCC announced it would open a 180-day priority window for tribal communities in Arizona to apply for licenses in the 2.5GHz band so they could have the opportunity to expand broadband deployment.
-The announcement of the priority window marks a unique opportunity for Tribes in Arizona to access allocated spectrum specifically for tribal communities.
+Following Sinema’s letters, the FCC announced it would open a priority window for tribal communities in Arizona to apply for licenses in the 2.5GHz band so they could have the opportunity to expand broadband deployment.
+The priority window marked a unique opportunity for tribes in Arizona to access allocated spectrum specifically for tribal communities.